strimzi/proposals/050-Kafka-Node-Pools.md

 It will internally (the _virtual_ node pool will not exist as a Kubernetes resource) create the a node pool based on the `Kafka` custom resource and create the resources through this node pool with the same names and configurations as before.
 This significantly simplifies the implementation and testing since the same code will be used all the time.

-### Backwards compatibility
+### Backwards compatibility and migration

-The node pools are not backwards compatible, but provide a simple migration path.
-When the feature gate is enabled, users have to use the `KafkaNodePool` resources.
+When the `KafkaNodePool` feature gate is enabled, users do not need to change anything right away.
-But they can easily convert the existing `Kafka` custom resource into a matching `Kafka` and `KafkaNodePool` resources.
-For example the following `Kafka` CR which can be used with the feature gate disabled:
+They can keep using their existing `Kafka` resources without any changes.
+The operator will continue to use the _virtual node pool_ as described in the previous section.

+When they decide to start using the actual `KafkaNodePool` resources, they can either:
+* Deploy a brand new Kafka cluster with one or more `KafkaNodePool` resources
+* Convert their existing Kafka cluster to use node pools

+#### Converting existing Apache Kafka clusters

+To convert an existing Kafka cluster to use node pools, the user has to do the following two steps:

+1. Create a new `KafkaNodePool` named `kafka` with the `.spec.replicas` and `.spec.storage` matching the configuration from their `Kafka` custom resource.
+2. Add an annotation `strimzi.io/nodePools: enabled` to the `Kafka` custom resource

+The following examples shows the important parts of the conversion.
+An initial `Kafka` custom resource like this:

 ```yaml=
 apiVersion: kafka.strimzi.io/v1beta2